 You Belong at a University that’s Leading the Way

-- Build an advisory committee composed of citizens and professionals to assist with program priorities and design to reach target audiences.
+- Build an advisory committee composed of Escambia County citizens and agricultural professionals to assist you in identifying and prioritizing educational programs to reach target clientele.

-- Obtain financial resources to support your programs and manage all components (e.g., policies, records, risk, communication, and accountability).
+- Manage all program components (e.g., policies, records, risk, communication, and accountability).

 Employment is contingent on the results of a national background check and drug screening.

 Escambia County (population 300,000+) has a fast-growing coastal urban community and an adjacent developing rural community.
 In 2017, there were 649 farms comprising 58,834 acres and 96,000 acres of forest.
 The extension office is in Cantonment, a northern suburb of Pensacola (the county seat of Escambia County), which is at the western end of the Florida panhandle.